Curriculum Resources, Reviews, & Schedule for Our 5th Grade Homeschool

 In addition to the above, we will finish some leftover curriculum from last year: Confessions of a Homeschooler’s Scientists & Inventors Unit Studies.
 These are fun lapbook activities that cover scientists and their inventions.

 I will plan these to coincide with the topic that involves this particular scientist.
 So, when we cover electricity I will include the Benjamin Franklin unit study.
-When we are study sound, I will include the Alexander Graham Bell lapbook activity into the lessons.
+When we are studying sound, I will include the Alexander Graham Bell lapbook activity in lessons.

 2c.
 Science Notebooking